Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

-Saswata Subhadarsini is a nutrition and science specialist with a passion for spreading awareness on proper nutrition simply and concisely and the capacity to translate complicated scientific knowledge into easily understandable concepts.
-She focuses mainly on women's food and promotes a healthy body and mind via a combination of ancient culinary wisdom and current nutritional research.
-She wishes to encourage women and female athletes to live healthier lives through her articles and blogs.
+Saswata Subhadarsini is a nutrition and science specialist passionate about spreading awareness on proper nutrition simply and concisely, and able to translate complicated scientific knowledge into easily understandable concepts.
+She focuses mainly on women's food and promotes a healthy body and mind via ancient culinary wisdom and current nutritional research.
+Through her articles and blogs, she wishes to encourage women and female athletes to live healthier lives.